Tweak your iPhone security settings to keep hackers at bay

 Did you know that more than half of the entire internet traffic comes from smartphones?
 Do you know what this means?
 It means that the tides in the online security landscape are shifting.
 A PC user is no longer the only one exposed to online threats.
 Mobile users are here to share the same destiny as well.

 Hackers are now targeting mobile users very frequently.
 Even iPhone users cannot feel secure anymore.
 But is there anything you can do to secure your iPhone?
-Of course, there are many ways by which you can add an extra layer to your iPhone security.
+Of course, there are best VPNs for iPhone by which you can add an extra layer to your iPhone security.
 Here are five essential iPhone security tips that you should consider following, starting today.

 Using a strong password in a world where cyber security threats are lurking around every corner is a must.
 If you have one for your bank or email account, why use a four-digit pin code to unlock your iPhone?
 You should definitely consider stepping up your security game and adding a strong unlock pass for your smartphone, too.
 If you do so, you will make it a lot harder for perpetrators to guess the password.